yanxun827/research-computing-with-cpp/session07/01ParallelIO.md

 For a start, we need to worry about whether it's actually faster - in the end, on many traditional file systems, X processes writing out to the same disk/file will take more time than one process writing out the same data.

+### Parallel hardware

+Reading/writing from/to a hard disk is slow by HPC standards.
+
 However on modern HPC systems like Legion, we have parallel file-systems and file-system hardware which are designed to allow many writes at once to happen accross the multiple disks which make up the filesystem.

 Because these systems are connected to the compute nodes by a network, you also gain the advantage of having multiple network links worth of bandwidth to do the file reads/writes rather than the network bandwidth of the node that process zero is running on.